RayeAlerte/SixthStreet/README.md

 ### GitHub Repository Setup

-To fully enable the automated pipeline and secure your infrastructure, you must configure the following settings directly in the GitHub UI:
+To enable the automated pipeline and secure deployments, configure the following settings directly in the GitHub UI:

 **Configure AWS Secrets**